The Robinson Trail - Starts at Archbishop's Palace, Palace Demesne, Armagh BT60 4EN.

 Details of this walk are contained within a leaflet produced by St. Patrick’s Church of Ireland Cathedral.
-Download at www.stpatricks-cathedral.org/site/wp-content/uploads/2018/02/The-Robinson-Trail-DL-6pp-4.pdf - This reads:
+Download at www.stpatricks-cathedral.org/site/wp-content/uploads/2018/02/The-Robinson-Trail-DL-6pp-4.pdf - it reads:

 “Richard Robinson was enthroned as Archbishop of Armagh in 1765 and is remembered for transforming Armagh into a city of stunning architecture.
-He was responsible for building several iconic buildings in the City e.g.: Armagh Public Library; Armagh Infirmary; Armagh Observatory; The Royal School; The Gaol; and The Archbishop’s Palace, Chapel, and Palace Stables.
-He also transformed the Mall from a racecourse to the pleasant setting it remains to this day.”
+He was responsible for building several iconic buildings in the City e.g.: Armagh Public Library; Armagh Infirmary; Armagh Observatory; the Royal School; the Gaol; the Archbishop’s Palace, the Primate's Chapel, and the Palace Stables.
+He also transformed the racecourse into the pleasant public park we now call The Mall.”

 Read more about Richard Robinson at https://en.wikipedia.org/wiki/Richard_Robinson,_1st_Baron_Rokeby